 Cana Vineyards & Winery—Middleburg

 Photo Credit: Lisa Petty

-Cana Vineyards & Winery has several outdoor heated options this winter!
-Five fire pits are currently spread around the lawn, with four more expected to be installed shortly.
+Cana Vineyards & Winery has several outdoor heated options this winter, including about a dozen traditional fire pits and Solo Stoves.
 The covered front porch and upper deck are outfitted with patio heaters for individual tables, and the popular Sunset Pavilion (a covered space for poor weather) offers socially-distanced seating under ceiling heaters with a beautiful stone fireplace at the end of the pavilion providing extra heat for those chillier winter days.
 S’more kits can be purchased from the tasting room bar, providing a sweet treat to pair with your vino.

-No reservations are needed for parties of ten or fewer, as these fire pits are available on a first-come, first-serve basis.
-Parties larger than ten are currently not allowed due to COVID-19 restrictions.
+No reservations are needed for parties of 14 or fewer, as these fire pits are available on a first-come, first-serve basis.
 The winery is open Thursday, Friday, Sunday, and Monday from 12-6pm, and Saturday from 11am-6pm.

 Magnolia Vineyards & Winery—Amissville

 Enjoy a wine tasting beside a fire pit at Magnolia Vineyards & Winery (winds and weather permitting).
 If the weather isn’t ideal, grab a seat on their semi-enclosed covered porch, outfitted with heaters to keep you warm.